 Located on the waterfront of Carloforte, this large building is also known as “Casa del Proletario” or “U Palassiu” (in Tabarchine language).
 It was built between 1920 and 1922 and used as a meeting area for the trade union, which were led by Giuseppe Cavallera.

-Located a bit outside of town, this is the oldest church in Carloforte, built around 1230 upon wishes of Pope Gregorio IX to pay respect to the young crusaders who died on a shipwreck just outside San Pietro island.
-What’s notable about it is that the church was built well before the arrival of the Tabarchini in the 18th century, thus proving that there were people living and working on the island well before their arrival
+A bit outside of town, the church was built between 1227 and 1241 upon wishes of Pope Gregorio IX to pay respect to the young crusaders who died on a shipwreck just outside San Pietro island.
+The church was built well before the arrival of the Tabarchini in the 18th century, thus proving that there were people living and working before they got there.

 The church was completely renovated in 1984.
 During the renovation works, traces of the foundations of a pagan temple were discovered.

 Another church you may want to spot is the Church of Our Lady of the Slave, located in Via XX Settembre.

 Museo Civico Casa del Duca

 Carloforte Civic Museum has an interesting exhibit divided into four main sections.
 The first one is dedicated to documents that explain the planning of the city by engineer Augusto De La Vallée and that of the Carlo Emanuele III Fort; the second room has a model of the tuna factory of Portopaglia.
 The other rooms include a collection of shells from the Western South Tyrrhenian Sea, and a collection of documents about the Galanzieri – local boatmen.

 PRACTICAL INFORMATION: The Civic Museum is open from April to September, on Friday from 4:00 to 7:00 pm; on Saturday and Sunday from 10:00 am to 1:00 pm and from 3:00 to 7:00 pm.
 Admission is €5.